 Q. On what basis are applicants accepted to the program?

 A. The Admissions Committee relies on the entire application to assess each prospective student: the statement of purpose, transcript(s), letters of recommendation, and GRE scores.
-The committee does not focus on one criterion to the exclusion of others, nor do we have minimum requirements for any criterion (although successful applicants typically have GRE scores in the mid-600s, and an undergraduate GPA of at least 3.25).
+The committee does not focus on one criterion to the exclusion of others, nor do we have minimum requirements for any criterion, though successful applicants typically have an undergraduate GPA of at least 3.25, and a verbal score of at least 160 and quantitative score of at least 150 on the GRE revised General Test.
 In addition, applicants should have strong motivation to study the region and already have a substantial background or experience—educational or otherwise—in the region prior to entering our program.